 For most of its history, Tudor has been known as a Rolex subsidiary company: a more cost-effective way to buy a watch of comparable quality - except powered by a third-party movement.
 For most of its history, Tudor has been known as a Rolex subsidiary company: a more cost effective way to buy a watch of comparable quality - except powered by a third party movement.
 The brand utilizes the same materials Rolex boasts for their watches, but keep their costs down by using less expensive, but incredibly reliable movements from ETA and Valjoux instead of the in-house Rolex movements.

-However in more recent years, the brand has made huge strides in distinguishing itself from its big brother, stepping out of its massive shadow with a series of models that range from the modern and cutting edge to those which call back to the absolute best of the vintage glory days.
+However, in more recent years, the brand has made huge strides in distinguishing itself from its big brother, stepping out of its massive shadow with a series of models that range from the modern and cutting edge to those that call back to the absolute best of the vintage glory days.

 Today Tudor is recognized as very much its own entity, creating a portfolio of highly accomplished and beautifully crafted models.
 Additionally, the brand has even made the move to bring the creation of its own, in-house movements.
 They may still shelter under the Rolex umbrella - something that ensures an engineering and design pedigree few others can match; however the brand is an extremely impressive manufacturer in its own right.

 Tudor was not the first attempt by Rolex founder Hans Wilsdorf to establish an alternative to his primary watch line.
 In 1909, just four years after the inception of Wilsdorf & Davis (which would go on to become Rolex itself), he registered the trade name Omigra, hoping to attract the huge market of those who wanted a fine wristwatch but who couldn’t afford his premium range.
 However, that name was quickly abandoned after Wilsdorf realized just how similar the title was to the well proven and already highly successful Omega brand.